nayelygut/Amazon_Vine_Analysis/README.md

 ![](paid_vine.png)

-- Of the paid reviews, 65 had a five-star rating which is 38% of the total paid reviews.
+- Of the paid reviews, 65 had a five-star rating which is 38% of the total paid reviews as shown on table above.

 ![](unpaid_vine.png)

-- Of the unpaid reviews, 20,612 had a five-star review, which amounts to 55% of total unpaid reviews.
+- Of the unpaid reviews, 20,612 had a five-star review, which amounts to 54% of total unpaid reviews.

 ## Summary